- Who we are

 The seminary Chaplain supervises and leads the chapel ministry and often assigns others to carry out many of the responsibilities.
 Much effort is given to carefully planning speakers, participants, music and other aspects.

 There are regularly scheduled prayer times for students, staff, and faculty each week.
 There is usually a faculty/staff prayer time every Monday from 11:00 - 11:30 a.m.
-At the same time, there is a student prayer meeting held in the student lounge.
+At the same time, there is a student prayer meeting held in one of the classrooms.

 Your Personal Ministry